 If we want to, we have a job well paid for 3 weeks in...we do not know how long...
 If we are delighted with the three hours that we spent in the cellar and we earned well, we also understand that to be paid by the bucket was being screwed and that we will not renew the experience.

-Step two, see how this happens in the other "castle", or we will be paid $20 an hour for the harvest.
+Step two, see how this happens in the other "castle", where we will be paid $20 an hour for the harvest.

 On Monday, the two zombies that we are get up at 4:15 am.
 Starting the harvest at 6 am, with the old gentleman, Durham Mann, his daughter, two French (Camille and Anthony) and two Germans.